dataGriff/DataGriff/source/_posts/SQL2012AdminExam02PlanningAndInstalling.md

 ### Notes

 * Consider operating system, processor, RAM, hard disk, software and virtualization requirements.
+* In general think newer OS for more high spec SQL.
 * 64-bit version of most SQL editions require 1.4Ghz minimum or recommended 2.0Ghz processor.
 * Minimum RAM is 1GB with recommend 4GB.
 * Express can do 512MB minimum ram with 1GB recommended.